nanjizal/complete/README.md

 [xGLfonts](http://github.com/nanjizal/xGLfonts) this is partial port of a webgl engine to help with rendering sdf fonts, it is a project keen to do more work on soon.
 TODO.

+[pallette](http://github.com/nanjizal/pallette) recently commited OKLCH implementation, need to update project pages and check if the implementation compiles and works as expected.

 TODO: go through my repo and add detail of other projects, but this is a start atleast.